 Are you heading to the Island of Beauty for the holidays this year?
 We help you choose in which city to stay in Corsica!

-The fourth largest island in the Mediterranean Sea by its surface, Corsica is called the Island of Beauty and this nickname was not given by chance: Bastia to Bonifacio, Ajaccio to Corte or Propriano to Porto Vecchio, you will discover innumerable little corners of paradise.
-Stunning scenery, hiking, tranquility and relaxation on the heavenly beaches, picturesque charm and popular Corsican villages and succulent gastronomy are indeed the charm when you stay in Corsica.
+The fourth largest island in the Mediterranean Sea, Corsica is called the Island of Beauty and this nickname was not given by chance: from Bastia to Bonifacio, from Ajaccio to Corte, Propriano, or Porto Vecchio, Corsica is home to innumerable idyllic treasures.
+Filled with charms, the island boasts stunning scenery, great hiking trails, calm and heavenly beaches offering the perfect setting to relax, picturesque and authentic Corsican villages, as well succulent gastronomy.
+Who needs more?

-If the island has only 327,283 inhabitants, its population increase to 7.4 million when we add all the visitors who go there every year.
+Though the island has only 327,283 inhabitants, its population increases to 7.4 million if you add all the visitors who go there every year.
 Finding accommodation in Corsica can be expensive, very expensive.
-Here is a tour of the cities where to stay in Corsica.
+Here is a review of the cities where to stay in Corsica.

 Ajaccio and the west coast